davedash/davedash.github.com/_posts/2013-08-17-deploying-software-at-pinterest.markdown

 ### Python Packaging

 Python packaging was only tangentially related to our deploy process.
-Once upon a time puppet used to run `pip install -r requirements.txt` ever few hours.
+Once upon a time puppet used to run `pip install -r requirements.txt` every few hours.
 Unfortunately this was never right after a deploy, so we trained our engineers that if they wanted to use a new package that they would have to deploy a `requirements.txt` change, and then later deploy the code that used it.

 This was horribly inefficient.
 We later just had the deploy tools handle python package installation.
 We learned a lot of things about the `pip` tool.
 The most important was that pip did not work great with system packages.
 We also found an edge case where [sometimes the cached copies of files were bad][bad-cache].
 We found many of these problems went away with `pip` 1.4 and have since changed our entire fleet to use that version (rather than a mix of `pip`'s from 0.8-1.3.x).

 We also were building a lot of system tools that had their own dependencies.
 We now have the option to use `virtualenv` for our python services.
 So they